Medicaid and CHIP

 You can apply for and enroll in Medicaid and CHIP any time of year.
 If you qualify, your coverage can start immediately.

 For more information or to submit an application, call 210-358-3350 or email CareLink@uhs-sa.com.

 Medicaid and CHIP Eligibility

-To be eligible to enroll in health coverage through Medicaid, you must be:
+To be eligible to enroll in health coverage through Medicaid or CHIP, you must be:

 - Someone who has “aged out” of foster care until you reach age 26

-To apply for Medicare or CHIP, you will need:
+To apply for Medicaid or CHIP, you will need:

 - Valid photo ID (driver’s license, passport or any government issued ID)

 - Proof of family income (most recent check stub, social security award letter, pension checks)

 - Residency proof you live in Texas (utility bill, mortgage statement, landlord verification)